Pink's Beautiful Day

 While running those last few agonizing miles, I was thinking to myself that I had qualified for Kona and that I still had to train for these distances and if it was something that I really wanted to do?
 Going into this race, again, I thought it would be great to qualify, but I never really thought too much about it or that I would still have to train long!
 Then I thought, “I’m in the money.”
 Then as I crossed the line, I thought, “It’s about time!
 And I’m going to need some help because my legs don’t feel like moving any more.”
 My run split was the third fastest of the day and my personal PR at 3:23 with a total finish time of 10:10:16 and good enough for 5th place at the Ford Ironman Lake Placid Women’s Professional Championships!

 I was soon taken to the Medical Tent, a common place for me to end up as some of you know, where I spent the next 3 ½ hours.
 My home stay Lisa was there with me and she stayed the entire time.
 After two IV’s and two trips to the toilet I was still unable to walk on my own due to the fact that every time I tried to stand or to take sips of water or chicken broth I would have horrible intestinal cramping.
 I couldn’t be released from the med tent until I could walk on my own.
 They wouldn’t let me lay down outside.
 Eventually there was nothing left for the medical staff to do and they needed the cot so I was relegated to take the token ambulance ride to the Saranac Lake Hospital.
 While in the ambulance I was stuck again for my third IV.
 Lisa was able to grab my belongings from the transition area and then meet me at the hospital.
 I unfortunately had to leave my car at the race site which we had to get the following day.
 While at the hospital I received another IV (that’s 4 total now) along with Protonix, Phenergan and Ativan.
 One of the prior mentioned drugs made me sleep for a while and when I woke I actually felt much better.
 I was diagnosed with mild exercise induced gastritis.
 To get the full X-Rated version of my hospital stay, you’ll have to call me!
 I was finally discharged at 2:30am and Lisa and I didn’t get home until about 3am when without taking a shower I got into bed and fell asleep.
+I’m so glad that I was patient and raced my own race.
+I am recovering now and getting ready for my next race in Bellingham, WA which happens to be only two weeks from IM.

 Oh, and I did accept the Kona slot.